widgetti/solara/solara/website/pages/documentation/advanced/content/40-development/10-setup.md

 ---
 title: Development setup for Solara
-description: Learn how to set up your installation for building on the Solara framework.
+description: Learn how to set up your installation for developing on the Solara itself.
 ---
 # Development